woossi0/suite/docs/usermanual/source/cartography/ysld/reference/symbolizers/index.rst

 Composition and blending are handled in the same manner as described in :ref:`see feature-styles <cartography.ysld.reference.featurestyles.composite>`.

-Each kind of symbolizer provides additional syntax:
+Each kind of symbolizer provides additional syntax.
+See the following pages for details:

 .. toctree::
    :maxdepth: 1